hellogreg/pstv/pstv.md

 I'm used to working as a one-person, low-budget, full-service design and development team.
 In seeing projects through from concept to conclusion, I'm comfortable working alone, leading small teams, and/or coordinating with other departments.
 Where I can implement improvements by myself, I'll do so.
 And when I need to enlist help, I'll do as much up-front work as possible to make everyone else's job easier.

 Here are some areas where I could help directly:
- - Redesign the homescreen (to improve the user experience and match current Sony branding)
+ - Redesign the homescreen (to improve the user experience and match current Sony branding).
- - Improve the PlayStation Store interface
+ - Improve the PlayStation Store interface.
- - Streamline launching and leaving apps
+ - Streamline launching and leaving apps.
- - Get rid of the "Featured" tab
+ - Get rid of the "Featured" tab.
- - Hell, get rid of *all* the tabs
+ - Get rid of all the other tabs, too.

 And here are other important upgrades that I'd coordinate:
- - Get a Netflix app made (and maybe some other streaming media apps, too)
+ - Get a Netflix app made (and maybe some other streaming media apps, too).
- - Improve PS1 upscaling options
+ - Improve upscaling options for PlayStation Classics.
- - Dump the Vita whitelist
+ - Eliminate the Vita whitelist.

-*Note: This isn't a wishlist of every change that could or should be made to the PSTV (e.g., support for cheaper memory cards, better remote connections to the PS4).
+*Note: This isn't a wishlist of every change that could or should be made to the PSTV (e.g., support for cheaper memory cards, improved networking, etc.).
 I'm just covering some of the software issues where my professional experience could help most quickly.
 I'd be happy to push for other changes, too, if hired.*

 ## Fixing the PSTV's User Interface